darianyang/mm-github-pages-test/_pages/join_us.md

 *Our Lab Values*

-**Adventure** - We are unafraid to venture into unfamiliar research areas and to learn new ways of solving problems that excite us.
+**Adventure** - We are unafraid to consider unfamiliar applications and to learn new concepts/tools for solving problems that excite us.

-**Creativity** - We encourage each other to follow our own ideas while respecting estabilished techniques.
+**Creativity** - We encourage each other to do blue sky thinking and to follow our own ideas.

 **Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.

 **Persistence** - We value failures as opportunities for learning, noting that great discoveries are often made after countless failed attempts.

-**Mentorship** - We provide the guidance and resources for each person to explore the unknown.
+**Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.

+**Diversity** - We seek to make science an inclusive, global effort in all efforts ranging from citing the literature to organizing conferences.
 We enjoy hosting visitors from all over the world.

-**Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.

 **Balance** - We value work/life balance and make responsible use of resources we are granted.
 We do our best to keep our shared work space tidy for a tidy mind.